Table of Contents

 3. Planting Peach Trees

 Dig a hole a few inches deeper and wider than the root system's spread.
 Place the tree in the middle of the hole, on top of a small mound of soil.
-Make sure the roots are spread out away from the stem and not bent too much.
+Ensure the roots are spread away from the stem and not bent too much.

 Remove the plant from its pot and any circling roots by laying the root ball on its side and cutting through the troublesome roots using clean shears for container-grown trees.
 (Keep root pruning to a bare minimum.)